ArcFace: Additive Angular Margin Loss for Deep Face Recognition: Introduction

-{\bf Engaging.} ArcFace directly optimises the geodesic distance margin by virtue of the exact correspondence between the angle and arc in the normalised hypersphere.
-We intuitively illustrate what happens in the $512$-$D$ space via analysing the angle statistics between features and weights.
+{\bf Intuitive.} ArcFace directly optimizes the geodesic distance margin by virtue of the exact correspondence between the angle and arc in the normalized hypersphere.
+The proposed additive angular margin loss can intuitively enhance the intra-class compactness and inter-class discrepancy during discriminative learning of face feature embedding.